A life-changing placement in Nepal opened Monica Lamperd's eyes to the diverse opportunities a career in teaching can offer.

-After un-enrolling from a music performance degree, Monica found herself teaching music at local primary schools.
-She enjoyed helping kids achieve their goals, and share in their pride and satisfaction.
+After un-enrolling from a music performance degree, Monica found herself teaching music at local primary schools in Melbourne.
+She enjoyed helping kids achieve their goals and share in their pride and satisfaction.
 It occurred to her that teaching could be something she would enjoy and be good at.

-"In my third year of study, I completed a placement at a rural school in Nepal.
-This experience completely changed my perspective.
-Teaching English to 20 grade-six students in a completely different cultural setting, where there are very few resources at your disposal definitely presented some challenges.
+Teaching English to 20 grade-six students in a completely different cultural setting, where there are very few resources at your disposal, definitely presented some challenges.
 These challenges developed my flexibility, creativity and resilience.
 It was incredibly rewarding, and I felt that it prepared me to tackle any teaching situation I might encounter in the future.

-“The country and its people made such an impact on me that, since finishing my degree, I have spent another three months teaching in Nepal and have been working closely with a charity on development programs and educational initiatives.
+“The country and its people made such an impact on me that, after finishing my degree, I spent another three months teaching in Nepal and have been working closely with a charity on development programs and educational initiatives.

 “Outside of the classroom, this degree has allowed me to develop my creativity and confidence.
 I’ve attained so many transferable personal and professional skills that will benefit me throughout my entire life, whether I’m in the education field or not.
 This is due to the high expectations set for us throughout the four-year program, and the support from staff members and tutors.

 “Teaching can be one of the most challenging, exhausting and thankless jobs, but it is also, perhaps, the most rewarding and diverse career you could have.
 Just be prepared to work hard!